-This statement summarises the steps we are taking to minimise the risk of slavery or human trafficking in our business or our direct supply chains.
+This statement summarises the steps we are taking to minimise the risk of slavery or human trafficking in our business and our direct supply chains.

 Organisational structure and supply chains

-We're a community based housing association in the Wycombe District area of Buckinghamshire, England.
-We work with a range of contractors and suppliers to manage our 6,700 homes.
+We're a community-based housing association in the Wycombe district area of Buckinghamshire, England.
+We work with a range of contractors and suppliers to manage our 6,500 homes.
 As a local housing provider with robust policies, we do not consider any areas of our business to be at high risk of slavery or human trafficking.
 However, we still take this very seriously and are working with our suppliers to reduce this risk even further.

 - Our Board is responsible for ensuring relevant policies are regularly reviewed.

 - Our People team ensure we comply with legislation in recruitment

 - Our Procurement team ensure suppliers meet our contractor code of conduct requirements